 select disk 0]

-8. Now, to create a new partition, copy-paste this command and then hit Enter.
+8. Now, to create a new primary partition, copy-paste this command and then hit Enter.

 create partition primary

-9. To format the new partition in ntfs format, same way copy-paste this command and then hit Enter.
+9. To quick-format the new partition, the same way copy-paste this command and then hit Enter.

 format fs=ntfs quick